Dollar sinks on Fed inflation fears, weak data and technicals

-NEW YORK (Reuters) - The dollar fell on Wednesday, hitting its lowest level since October against a basket of major currencies and marking its worst one-day performance in five months.
+NEW YORK (Reuters) - The dollar fell on Wednesday to its lowest level since October against a basket of major currencies, marking its worst one-day performance in five months.

 The release of minutes from the Federal Reserve’s most recent policy meeting, weak U.S. data and technical trading aligned to send the dollar tumbling against both safe-haven and risky currencies.

-The dollar plumbed its lows of the day after the release of the Fed’s November meeting minutes showed policymakers may be starting to question a December interest rate increase as inflation has remained subdued.
+The dollar plumbed its lows of the day after the release of the Fed’s November meeting minutes showed policymakers were concerned about inflation, which has remained subdued.

+“Some people in the market obviously took that as a sign of dovishness on some policymakers (behalf),” said Thierry Wizman, global interest rates and currencies strategist at Macquarie Limited.

-The dollar index, which tracks the greenback against six major currencies, fell 0.75 percent, to its lowest since Oct.
+The dollar index .DXY, which tracks the greenback against six major currencies, fell 0.75 percent, to its lowest since Oct.
 20.

-Against the yen, the dollar fell more than 1 percent, touching its lowest since late September.
-It was the dollar’s largest single-day fall against the yen since May.
+Against the yen JPY=, the dollar fell more than 1 percent, touching its lowest since late September.
+It was the dollar's largest single day fall against the yen since May.

 The greenback fell more than 1 percent against a host of currencies during the session.
-It slipped 1 percent versus the Swiss franc, which investors typically seek in times of market uncertainty, as well as currencies including the Brazilian real, South African rand and Russian rouble, which are generally sought in risk-on trading.
+It slipped 1 percent versus the Swiss franc, which investors typically seek in times of market uncertainty, as well as currencies including the Brazilian real BRL=, South African rand ZAR= and Russian rouble RUB=, which are generally sought in risk-on trading.

-The euro rose to a five-day high against the dollar of $1.1827.
+The euro EUR= rose to a five-day high against the dollar of $1.1827.

 New orders for U.S.-made capital goods unexpectedly fell in October after three straight months of strong gains and a measure of goods orders that strips out volatile components had its biggest drop since September 2016.